 Storing and Freezing

 Herb butter will keep in the refrigerator for up to 2 months.
 You can freeze the herb butter to store for longer.
 Put the wax or parchment paper-wrapped herb butter into a freezer bag and freeze for up to six months.
 The herb butter will still be safe to eat after that, but the quality will decline significantly.
 Transfer the frozen herb butter to the refrigerator 24 hours before you intend to use it.

 Using Herb Butter

 - Use parsley plus lemon zest butter on steamed or boiled vegetables.

-- Chives butter is great on baked potatoes.
+- Chive butter is great on baked potatoes.

 - Cut thin rounds of herb butter to serve at each place at dinner parties.
-Garnish with a fresh sprig of the same herb that's in the butter if it's available.
+Garnish each round with a fresh sprig of the same herb that is in the butter, if it's available.